How the Full Moon Works Its Magic on Wildlife

 As a wildlife photographer, I’ve long been fascinated by the mysterious effects the full moon has on animal behavior.
 While common wisdom once held that the full moon doesn’t impact daytime creatures, research and observation reveals the full moon actually can have pronounced effects on wildlife, even diurnal species.

-Full Moon at Sequoyah National Wildlife Refuge
+Full moon setting over dirt road at Sequoyah National Wildlife Refuge with trees silhouetted at dusk

 Around the full moon phase, Animals that rely on eyesight become more active under the blanket of light.
 Predators increase their nocturnal activity to capitalize on the ability to see more clearly and hunt under the moon’s glow.